Internet Speed Test FAQ

 Interpreting Your Internet Speed Test Results

-Why Am I Seeing "Latency Test Error"?
+Why am I seeing a “Latency Test Error” message?

 If you get this message and your test is inconclusive, fill out a support ticket on the testing website and try to connect to a different server to complete the test.

 Is My Internet Speed Fast Enough?

-Anything that surpasses the Mbps count that the FCC set as a minimum standard will improve the quality of your service, increase performance, and give you better download and upload speeds.
-If your Internet speed goes over 50 Mbps, then your device speed is fast enough for common activities like browsing, streaming, and online gaming.
+The speed of your Internet connection is measured in Megabits per second (Mbps).
+The FCC has set guidelines for what the minimum speeds should be for you to connect to the internet and have decent quality.
+Any speed higher than the FCC ‘s standard will improve the quality of your service, increase performance, and give you better download and upload speeds.
+If your internet speed exceeds 50 Mbps download and 10 Mbps upload with low latency, then your device speed is fast enough for common activities like browsing, streaming, and online gaming.

-How Is Internet Speed Calculated?
+How is Internet Speed Calculated?

 Broadband connections are measured in megabits per second, or Mbps.
 A connection with decent quality usually has a speed of over 50 Mbps.